What is it?

-How to offer our dogs to use their nose to find an object which is marked with a specific odour, among other objects (visually equally or different).
+The idea is to offer our dogs the opportunity to use their nose to find an object marked with a specific scent, among other objects (identical or visually different).

-For the game described below, let’s assume that we have 4 identical socks, which we have washed (use the most neutral products possible and avoid the marked scents) in order to rid them of any parasitic odour.
-One of them is marked by our smell, the other 3 remain as neutral as possible.
+For the game described below, let’s assume that we have 4 identical socks, which we have washed (use the most neutral products possible and avoid strong perfumes) in order to get rid of any unwanted odours.
+One of them will be marked with our scent, the 3 others will remain as neutral as possible.

-Step 2: in the same room, we add a second sock (“neutral” sock).
-To avoid that the neutral sock takes our odour, we can use a spaghetti pliers or a glove for instance.
-We put it clearly visible on the floor, to +- 20 cm from the first sock.
-We can also refresh the odour of the first sock taking it in hand 1 to 2 seconds.
-We give a treat each time our dog is interested in the “right” sock (the one which bears the odour of our hands).
-If our dog is interested in the “wrong” sock, we do not react (no smile, laugh, movement,…).
-We remain impassive to the wrong proposals.
+Step 2: In the same room in the house, insert a second sock.
+To prevent the “neutral” sock from catching our scent, we can handle it with a spaghetti tongs or after putting on a glove, for example.
+We place it clearly visible on the floor, about 20 centimetres from the first sock.
+We can also refresh the smell of the first sock by holding it in our hands for 1 to 2 seconds.
+Our dog receives a reward for each mark of interest in the “right” sock, the one that bears the scent of our hands.
+If our dog gets the wrong sock, we do not react (no sighing, laughing, gesture,…).
+Let’s remain impassive to wrong choices.

 Video: 2 socks in the bathroom

-Only one paramater changes between two steps of the exercise: either the number of objects or environment.
+Only one parameter changes between two stages of the exercise: either the number of objects or the environment.

-When a new parameter creates too much difficulty (change of environment for instance), it is possible to decrease the level of difficulty of one of the other parameters (by using only 2 socks: one with the specific odour and the other one withe neutral odour).
+When a new parameter causes great difficulty (change of environment for example), we can decrease the level of difficulty of one of the other parameters (go back to 2 socks: one scented and one neutral).

 Video: 2 socks in the garden

-Step 5: to increase progressively the number of socks.
+Step 5: Keep increasing the number of socks.

 Video: 3 socks